Offsetof: Usage

-This implementation would also serve the same purpose, however, there's a fundamental omission in terms of the original linux kernel implementation.
-The type of ptr is never checked against the type of the member, this is something that the linux kernel implementation would catch.
+This implementation would also serve the same purpose, however, it has a fundamental omission compared to the original Linux kernel implementation: the type of ptr is never checked against the type of the member.

 In the aforementioned type-checked implementation, the check is performed by the unusual use of the conditional operator.
 The constraints of the conditional operator specify that if the operands to the conditional operator are both pointers to a type, they must both be pointers to compatible types.
-In this case, despite the fact that the value of the third operand of the conditional expression will never be used, the compiler must perform a check to ensure that (ptr) and &((type *)0)->member are both compatible pointer types.
+In this case, despite the fact that the value of the third operand of the conditional expression will never be used, the compiler must perform a check to ensure that (ptr) and &((Type*)0)->member are both compatible pointer types.

 Limitations

 Usage of offsetof is limited to POD types in C++98, standard-layout classes in C++11, and more cases are conditionally-supported in C++17, otherwise it has an undefined behavior.
 While most compilers will generate a correct result even in cases that don't respect the standard, there are edge cases when offsetof will either yield an incorrect value, generate a compile-time warning or error, or outright crash the program.
 This is especially the case for virtual inheritance.

 The following program will generate several warnings and print obviously suspicious results when compiled with gcc 4.7.3 on an amd64 architecture: